 There are five levels of consensus moderation used at Griffith University:

-- Course standards over time
+- Ensuring appropriate and consistent assessment standards over time

 Universities are now required, as part of their accreditation process, to demonstrate how they ensure that adequate standards of assessment and learning outcomes are met.
 One way that we need to do this is through moderation of assessment.
 Course convenors are required to engage in moderation of assessment practices in at least one of these levels; every time a course is offered.
 You will discover that this isn’t as onerous as it sounds.